-This homemade Keto ham salad recipe is incredibly easy and takes 5 minutes to make.
+This Keto ham salad recipe is incredibly easy and takes 5 minutes to make.
 Use as a dip with your veggies or spread it on low-carb bread for a keto friendly ham salad sandwich.

 It's a staple for Phil and me every January, which is when we low-carb it for a while to shed a few pounds.